faanross/faanross.github.io/content/posts/post-1.md

 So then the answer is yes.
 That was cheating - of course.
 But, it's cheating with a purpose you see, the purpose here being that this is a course on threat hunting and not on initial compromise.
 So we stripped the actions of the initial compromise down to its core and for now we've foregone our spearfishing email and VBA macro.
 We've streamlined the essence of the attack - we're expending less energy in the effort, and yet for our intents have created the same outcome.
 If you wanted a more realistic approximation of the initial compromise + other elements of Red Teaming - [here's a good free resource to get you going](https://www.youtube.com/watch?v=EIHLXWnK1Dw&list=PLBf0hzazHTGMjSlPmJ73Cydh9vCqxukCu)

-So, we won't be investing our time in completely recraftin an realistic simulation of the intial compromise, HOWEVER, I do think it's very important for us to discuss here what it would look like.
+So, we won't be investing our time in completely recreating a realistic simulation of the intial compromise, HOWEVER, I do think it's very important for us to discuss here what it would look like.
 We are about to embark on a Threat Hunt, which is an investigation; but there would be no value for us to go attempting to discover things that exists only because of our specific "cheating" method here.
 Meaning: I want to make sure you understand which parts of the attack we just performed are representative of an actual acttack, and which are not.
 The reason for this of course is so we can focus on what really matters - ie that which we expect to see following a real-life attack.

 So the remainder of this section will be dedicated to that.
 I'm very briefly going to review all the main beats to the attack we just performed, thereafter I'll "translate" the actions to their real-world counterpart, pointing out specifically which elements we expect to see in an actual attack, and which we don't.